miaomiaoCharles/SPCCP-Miner/README.md

 ## Introduction

-An interactive system to mine the congested road junctions, named SPCCP-Miner.
+SPCCP-Miner is an interactive system to mine the congested roadjunctions.
 This system include data layer, algorithm layer, and display layer.
 These layers are mainly implemented in /Source/mainwindow.cpp.
-All source code was divided into the following folders:
+All source codes was divided into the following folders:

-- **./Headers:** the header file of SPCCP-Miner, these files stores all predefined functions.
+- **./Headers:** the header file of SPCCP-Miner, these files are used to store all predefined functions.
 - **./Sources:** the most important files in this system, all functions are implemented in this folder.
 - **./Forms:** The interface design scheme of the system and  icons are stored in this folder.
 - **./Datas:** Some of the data files for testing are stored in this folder.